jfiksel/github-classroom-for-teachers/README.md

 3. Edit the `clone_all_helper_example.sh` script so that your class specific organization and your username replaces the default settings in the organization and username fields

 4. When you are ready to edit all the assignments, go to the terminal and navigate to the `mass_clone` repository.
 Type in `./clone_all_helper_example.sh`.
 You can then enter in the assignment prefix when prompted (or just type `./clone_all_helper_example.sh assignment-prefix`).
 For example, if we are grading `unit-1-homework-1`, then I would type in
 `./clone_all_helper_example.sh unit-1-homework-1`.
 You will then be prompted to enter your GitHub password.
-Unfortunately, you will have to enter in the password everytime you do this step, even if you have SSH set up (which you should!).
+Unfortunately, you will have to enter in the password every time you do this step, even if you have SSH set up (which you should!).
 Your directory structure will now look like this

 ```
 class-fall-2017